Scientists Warn Melting Permafrost May Awaken Long-Dormant Threats

 ©Image license via Canva

 One of the eeriest side effects of thawing permafrost is the sudden appearance of massive craters in places like Siberia.
-These aren’t sinkholes or collapsed caves—they’re the result of methane gas explosions.
+They’re the result of methane gas explosions.
+As organic matter thaws and decomposes, it releases methane, a powerful greenhouse gas that builds up until the pressure literally blows a hole in the ground.

 More importantly, they’re a troubling sign that climate change is now feeding itself.
-Methane is more than 25 times more potent than carbon dioxide at trapping heat, meaning each explosion makes the planet warm even faster—melting more ground and restarting the cycle all over again.
+Methane is more than 25 times more potent than carbon dioxide at trapping heat, meaning each explosion makes the planet warm even faster, melting more ground and restarting the cycle all over again.

 8. Reawakened microbes could leap from wild animals into humans.